RossWhitehead/graphql-apollo-redis-mongo/README.md

 #### Index.js
 Uses the MongoDB node.js client SDK to connect to the MongoDB service.

 The MongoDB client contain retry functionality which re-establishes a connection if an open connection fails.
-But if there is a failure in initializing a connection then rather than retrying the MongoDB client throws and error.
+But if there is a failure in initializing a connection then rather than retrying the MongoDB client throws an error.

 For this demo, in the docker-compose file the accounts service depends on the mongo service.
 This will ensure that the mongo service is healthy prior to the accounts service being created.
 However, there is no guarantee that the mongo banking database has been initalised and is ready.
 To accomodate this, I have used the promise-retry library to retry initializing the client connection until successfull.

 ```
+// index.js

   const connect = (url) => {
     return promiseRetry((retry, number) => {
       console.log(`MongoClient connecting to ${url} - retry number: ${number}`)